 So far the fungus is most prevalent among the sickest patients and has been found mostly in hospitals and long-term care facilities.

-Sadly, it is estimated that 60% of people with C. auris infections died.
+Sadly, it is estimated that between 30% and 60% of people with C. auris infections died.
 But the full virulence of the bug isn’t completely understood yet because those people were already in compromised health from other issues.

-C. auris first came on the CDC’s radar last June.
+C. auris first came on the CDC’s radar in June 2016.

 Thankfully, it’s still being described as ‘very rare,’ according to CDC spokesman Tom Chiller.